mdn/curriculum/curriculum/README.md

 > **Note:** This resource **is not** a course for learning front-end web development, and so does not provide information to thoroughly teach it.
 It is a recommendation of what modern front-end web developers should know.

 This resource is free for anyone to use.
-If you find the curriculum useful, we request you to consider doing the following:
+If you find the curriculum useful, we request that you consider doing the following:

 1. Link to it.
 For example, an educator could include the following in their public program information: